rekredhead/Youtube-Clone/README.md

 - Add search function to search the data present only in this webpage
-- The Youtube images will zoom in when hovered

 # Youtube Clone
 - I built this app out of curiosity about React.js and Vite and I have never used these tools before.